- Written by Dr.Mehmet Demircioglu

-The right response depends on what I see in the recipient area, how the grafts were placed, how the donor area was used, whether native hair is stable, and whether the early growth pattern matches the normal timeline.
+The right response depends on the recipient area, how the grafts were placed, how the donor area was used, whether native hair is stable, and whether the pattern is improving rather than staying completely inactive.

 The month number matters, but the clinical picture matters more.
-I want to know where the thinning is, whether the area was densely implanted, whether native hair was present there, and whether the concern is truly graft growth or simply weak visual coverage.
+The review should look at where the thinning is, whether the area was densely implanted, whether native hair was present there, and whether the concern is graft emergence, weak visual coverage, or ongoing native hair loss around the grafts.

-In my practice, I do not judge a transplant by panic photos at month four.
-But I also do not dismiss every concern with the same sentence.
-Some patients need patience, while others need a proper review of the surgical plan and the healing course.
+Panic photos alone are not enough to judge a transplant at month four.
+Even so, not every concern should be dismissed with one generic reassurance.
+Some cases need time; others need a proper review of the surgical plan, day-one placement, and healing course before reassurance means anything.

 Why does month four create so much anxiety?

 Month four is difficult because it sits between the ugly stage and the visible improvement stage.
-The patient is no longer immediately post surgery, but he is also not close to the final result.
+You are no longer immediately post-surgery, but you are still far from the final result.

-By this time, most of the early scabs are gone, the redness may be softer, and the patient has already lived through shedding.
-Naturally, he wants to see proof that the operation worked.
+By this time, most early scabs are gone, redness may be softer, and you may already have lived through shedding, or worried because there was almost no shedding after the transplant.
+Naturally, you want visible proof that the operation worked.

-This is often when the mind becomes very sensitive.
+This is when the mind becomes very sensitive.
 One side may look stronger.
 One temple may appear empty.
-The hairline may look thin in photos even if tiny new hairs are starting to emerge.
+The hairline may look thin in photos even while tiny new hairs are starting to emerge.

-I often explain that the ugly duckling phase does not end on the same day for every patient.
-Some men start looking better early.
+The ugly duckling phase does not end on the same day for everyone.
+Some patients start looking better early.
 Others stay visually awkward for longer and then improve strongly later.

-The emotional problem is that month four gives the patient just enough growth to judge, but not enough growth to judge fairly.
-That is why this stage creates so much unnecessary fear.
+The emotional problem is that month four gives you just enough growth to judge, but not enough growth to judge fairly.
+That gap creates a lot of unnecessary fear.

-Another reason month four is difficult is that friends and family may start asking questions.
-They may expect the transplant to look better already, and their comments can make the patient feel that something is wrong.
+Friends and family can make this stage harder.
+They may expect the transplant to look better already, and a casual comment can make you feel that something is wrong.

-I always remind patients that people around them usually do not understand the growth cycle.
+Most people around you do not understand the growth cycle.
 They see a cosmetic procedure and assume the visible change should be quick.
 Hair transplantation does not work that way.

-The patient also becomes more skilled at detecting problems.
-Before surgery, he may not have noticed small differences between the left and right hairline.
-After surgery, he can see every shadow, every thin patch, and every uneven angle.
+You also become more skilled at detecting problems after surgery.
+Before the transplant, you may not have noticed small differences between the left and right hairline.
+After surgery, every shadow, thin patch, and uneven angle can feel important.

 What is actually happening under the scalp at 4 months?